mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 AEON FLYER STINGER G/BIKE SERIES
 The Aeon Flyer Consortium specialises in high-performance stylish grav vehicles, which are as much status symbol as transport.
-The Stinger series of g/bike has been Aeon’s premiere model line for more than two centuries.
+The Stinger series of g/bike has been Aeon's premiere model line for more than two centuries.

 The entry level SZ-100 is an old design but the base unit costs more